What Are The Maximum Mortgage Terms

 • Can mean finances are spent elsewhere that are less beneficial to you

-Your adviser can discuss these with you plus any others that they feel may be relevant to your personal circumstances and in turn look to ensure your mortgage term is over a length of time that suits you.
+Your advisor can discuss these with you plus any others that they feel may be relevant to your personal circumstances and in turn look to ensure your mortgage term is over a length of time that suits you.
 They will hopefully also ensure you continually review this together with other aspects of your mortgage such as the interest rate throughout its lifetime.

 Try our affordability calculator below.